 - Working collaboratively with a broad coalition of stakeholders

 - Staffing the Collective Impact on Homelessness Committee and supporting the Collective Impact outcomes

 - Providing greater accountability for the safety of those experiencing homelessness and for communities where services are received

 Shelter the Homeless was created in 1988 to serve the public good “through the alleviation of human suffering.”
 To fulfill this mission, Shelter the Homeless purchased land and developed facilities where programs and services could be provided “to aid homeless individuals to become self-sufficient.”
 The first facility was a single community shelter located in downtown Salt Lake City, which was operated by Traveler’s Aid Society, now known as The Road Home.
 Over time, ownership expanded to include land and facilities in Midvale for a family shelter, as well as three permanent supportive housing complexes located in Salt Lake City – Palmer Court, Wendell Apartments, and The Magnolia (opening Summer 2020).
-Each of these facilities operates for the purpose of helping individuals in housing crises achieve housing stability by pairing housing with case management and supportive services.
+Each of these facilities operates for the purpose of helping individuals in crisis achieve housing stabilization by pairing housing with case management and supportive services.